edibotopic/edibotopic-website/content/notes/pixel-composer.md

 [Pixel Composer](https://pixel-composer.com/) is a node-based tool for pixel graphics and animation.

-It can be used for the prodedural generation of game assets.
+It can be used for the procedural generation of 2D and 3D game assets.